 Stormwater designs shall meet the multi-stage storm frequency storage and runoff volume requirements as identified in the Development Guidelines, along with the operation, installation, and maintenance standards in the Development Guidelines unless the City Engineer has granted the applicant a full or partial waiver for a particular BMP under PCC 5.12.040.
+Any design requirements applied under this section shall be consistent with the City’s published stormwater standards and shall not be more stringent than the federal Clean Water Act requirements unless expressly authorized by statute.

 Runoff rates from one lot to another may not exceed pre-existing conditions or in such a manner that may unreasonably and unnecessarily cause more harm than formerly.
+This standard shall be applied in a manner consistent with applicable federal stormwater requirements.

-If hydrologic or topographic conditions warrant greater control than that provided by the minimum control requirements, the City Engineer may impose any and all additional requirements deemed necessary to control the volume, timing, and rate of runoff.
+If hydrologic or topographic conditions warrant additional controls, the City Engineer may impose additional requirements necessary to ensure compliance with applicable federal and state law; however such requirements shall not exceed the federal Clean Water Act requirements unless expressly authorized by state statute.

 Soil, sediment, and debris brought onto streets and public ways must be removed by the end of the work day by machine, broom, or shovel to the satisfaction of the City Engineer.
 Failure to remove the sediment, soil, or debris shall be deemed a violation of this Title.